I currently have a Real ID license from another state. Is it transferable for an Oregon Real ID license?

 What documentation will be required if I decide to get a Real ID card?

-When Oregon DMV begins to issue Real ID cards, you will need to bring in documents to verify:
+You will need to bring in documents to verify:

-Additional information about required documentation will be available in the future.
 Your documents will be verified and scanned and the copies stored securely for 10 years.
 Original documents will be returned to you.

-When will Real ID cards be available?
+Are Real ID cards available?

 I already brought in identity documents to receive my standard Oregon Driver License.
 Will I have to bring them in again to receive a Real ID license?

 Yes, federal Real ID regulations require Oregon DMV to verify and copy the documents you present to prove your identity, Social Security number, and Oregon residency, even if you already have an Oregon Driver License or ID card.